twobit/gear/README.md

-# taskjs
+# gear

 ## Task-Based Build System

-taskjs is a scriptable build system using simple tasks that act like a sequence of piped commands.
+gear is a scriptable build system using simple tasks that act like a sequence of piped commands.

 Features include:
  * Basic building blocks that can be combined to perform complex builds.